-- Editor assess the manuscript publication objectively, regardless of racial background, religion, gender, seniority, ethnicity, political beliefs, institutional affiliation or nationality authors.
-Editors must relinquish his duties if there is a potential conflict of interest.
+- Editor assesses the manuscript publication objectively, regardless of racial background, religion, gender, seniority, ethnicity, political beliefs, institutional affiliation, or nationality authors.
+Editors must relinquish their duties if there is a potential conflict of interest.

-- The Editor must ensure that the document is sent to the reviewers do not contain information on the author and viceversa.
+- The Editor must ensure that the document is sent to the reviewers does not contain information on the author and vice-versa.

 - The editor's decision must be notified to the author along with the reviewers' comments, except that contain offensive or libelous statements.